-Let’s talk about how to garnish the rim of your margarita.
+Let’s talk about how to garnish the glass rim of your classic margarita.
 Of course, you can go with a traditional salt rim, but there are other options out there for you as well.

 For salt with a more intense flavor, try smoked salt.
 The smoked flavor pairs well with sweet fruity flavors. (source: Patron) So, try this with a sweet or fruity margarita for the best flavor combination.

 Another great salt rim alternative is sugar.
 Sugar can help counter the sour taste of the margarita while enhancing the sweetness as well.
 Color sugar crystals work well, too, if you want to add a pop of color to your margarita. (source: Betty Crocker)